I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 While those battles were raging, Democrats were able to plow ahead with bills they say will fulfill campaign promises to improve national security and help the neediest.

-Can't handle any more, folks.
+Can't handle anymore, folks.

-Onto the audio sound bites.
+On to the audio sound bites.

-The House was in session and AA had important votes, but it didn't stop the presidential candidates from showing up.
+But it didn't stop the presidential candidates from showing up.

-Um Democrat presidential candidates showed up.
+Democrat presidential candidates showed up.

 They're avoiding all these moderate centrist, well, so-called moderate centrist Democrat organizations.

-But um just was asked a question.
+Just was asked a question.

 I sometimes don't think people realize the full scope and breadth of my talent.

-Here I am in the middle of a brilliant monologue setting things up, and in IFB here, I get a question from Mr. Snerdley, who would only ask the question because he's confident enough to know that his interruption of me will not take me off track.
+And in IFB here, I get a question from Mr. Snirdley, who would only ask the question because he's confident enough to know that his interruption of me will not take me off track.

-His question is is it safe to say that Mrs. Clinton is running on her husband's coattails?
+His question is: is it safe to say that Mrs. Clinton is running on her husband's coattails?

 No.